-3. Select Empty Cages
+4. Select Empty Cages

-Once a file is opened, the main display will be populated with graphics and information about the recording as shown in Figure 4.
+Once a file is opened, the main display will be populated with graphics and information about the recording as shown in Figure 5.
 The text display with the heading Select Empty Cages displays the names given to each channel at the time of the recording.
 Multiple cages can be selected by pressing the Ctrl key, or the Shift key while clicking on labels to select a group of channels.
 For convenience, the button to the right of this area can select predefined groups of cages.
 All cages selected will have an empty label on associate plots/graphs for identification and separated in the analysis from cages occupied by animals.
 For all occupied channels, the two highest energy, two lowest energy, and one median channel are computed and labeled to distinguish them.
 If you don't select these items, the plots in the report will still generate, but without the empty labels in the legends or the high and low rankings of the occupied cages.

-4. Start Time (in Hours from Start of Experiment)
+5. Start Time (in Hours from Start of Experiment)

-The text in this window initializes with the hour of the day (0 to 24 hours) that the recording started.
-It can be set to any time on the signal time axis (shown in area 7 of Fig. 4a).
+The text in this window initializes with the hour of the day (0 to 24 hours) that the recording started (as displayed in the x-axis of the time series plot).
+It can be set to any time on the signal time axis (shown in area 8 of Fig. 5).
 The purple-shaded area shows the time interval characterized in the generated report.
 If a starting hour is selected, such that the 3-hour window goes beyond the end of the recording, an error/warning message will appear, and you will need to reselect the starting time.

-5. Report File Name
+6. Report File Name